urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 <br>

-* These creates the following files:
+* The following files will be created:
    * `.anchor`: includes the most recent program logs and a local ledger for testing.
    * `app/`: an empty folder that can be used to hold the front end if you use a mono repo.
    * `programs/`: initially contains a program with the workspace name, and a `lib.rs`.